Law Office of

 Failure to Appear in Court

 When someone fails to appear in court by the date on the bottom of the ticket, the court will send them a notice of collections, also called a courtesy notice.
-From the day of mailing, the person has ten days to set up a new court date or appear in court.
-This can be done online in Orange County at the website for Superior Court of California, County of Orange: occourts.org.
+From the day of mailing, the person has ten days to take action or appear in court, Orange County at the website for Superior Court of California, County of Orange: occourts.org.
 Los Angeles County is catching up and may have online services by now.
 (LA courts recently improved their website, and changed the address to: lacourt.org.)
 It can also be done in person.
 Be aware that different courts have different rules about walk-in cases on the same day that you want to see a judge.

 A failure to appear, known as FTA, may cause a civil assessment, known as a CIVA.
 When a defendant fails to appear in court, the law requires a notice mailed from the court.
-The defendant has ten days from the date the notice was mailed to take action or the court may add a CIVA, $300 plus administrative fees for a total of $325, to the ticket, for the FTA, failing to appear.
+The defendant has ten days from the date the notice was mailed to take action or the court may add a CIVA, $300 plus administrative fees for a total of $325, to the ticket because of the FTA, failing to appear.
 There is also a FTP, failure to pay on time, for post-conviction cases, which adds the same $325 to the total court costs on the case.

-The notice from the DMV is important because to convict someone on a charge for driving on a suspended license requires establishing that the driver knew that the license was suspended.
-This knowledge of the suspension.
-There is a presumption that the prosecution uses to build a case and conviction.
+The notice from the DMV is important.
+To convict someone of driving on driving on a suspended license requires establishing that the driver knew that the license was suspended.
+This knowledge of the suspension is a presumption that the prosecution uses to build a case and conviction.
 Knowledge is presumed if the letter was mailed to the address the defendant has on file with the DMV.
 The is only a presumption, meaning the defendant can prove they did not know of the suspension.

 Each defendant needs to listen to the what the court is doing so that they are not completely confused.
 Although this still does not explain what it happening, it just helps to now make such a fool of oneself when called up to the bench to speak in public.
 First, the judicial officer will ask if you want to plead guilty and pay your fines.
 If you do not, they you better know what else to do.
 You still have rights, but the court will hold your drivers license over your head (a DMV hold can result in a suspension of your license) until your case is resolved.
 Maybe you can take traffic school.
 Maybe you want to set your case for trial.
-Maybe you are tired of dealing with it all and are ready to lay down and pay it off.
-But, the line to pay it off is very long–200 hundred other people in the same boat–so you will be in court all morning, and occassionaly until the afternoon.
+Maybe you are tired of dealing with it all and are ready to lay down and pay it off--the line at court to pay it off can be very long, with all the other defendants in the same boat.
+So you may be in court all morning, and occassionaly until the afternoon.

-If you hire an attorney, an attorney knows how to get the DMV hold removed, how best to fight your case, even get it dismissed entirely.
-An attorney knows how to raise the legal defenses and use the legal process to help you avoid the extra $325 civil assessment because you had a valid excuse or some right applies to you.
+If you hire an attorney, like us, we know how to get the DMV hold removed, how to best to fight your case, and maybe even get it dismissed entirely.
+An attorney knows how to raise the legal defenses and use the legal process to help you avoid the extra $325 civil assessment.
 An attorney familiar with all of these issues that arise in traffic court in Los Angeles Superior Court is important, because getting that DMV hold off of your license quickly is important.
 Call us at 310-817-5899.